 In-person coaching is lovely, of course, but if you don’t find anyone you like where you are, online is the way to go.
 If you have wanted to try online and distance coaching and are interested in marathons, one outstanding trainer is New Zealand native, Coach Ray.
 He is a trainer in the military there, so this is a guy with lots of practical experience.
 He also is actively involved in various social causes, including the Invictus Games and the Iron Māori events.
 If you’d like to read my interview with Coach Ray, go here.
 As you can see from the interview, this is a trainer whose life experiences and passion come together and make a unique package that a specific client will really love.

-Last but not least, by any means, is the trainer I’d love to work with if I were in Canada.
+Another trainer I’d love to work with if I were in Canada.
 Craig Bongelli is a former strongman competitor, a gym owner and trainer, and an all-around fascinating guy.
 What I love here is that he is super competitive and very driven at the same time that he has the real sense of fun and joy in camaraderie that I associate with bodybuilders.
 When I was preparing for my PhD qualifying exams (a series of written exams followed by an oral defense that, all total, consisted of twenty grueling hours) I worked with a competitive powerlifter.
 When I hired him, I said: “I want to learn how to power through pain and keep my focus.
 I need to do this for my exams.”
 It was one of the best investments of my life and I sailed through those twenty hours like a champion.
 He made me cry several times, yes.
 I remember standing with a heavy barbell above my head and tears and snot dripping down my face on more than one occasion.
 I got no sympathy from this trainer but instead encouragement and support as I powered through the task.
 Craig seems like he’d be that trainer and if I ever make it to Canada, I’m setting up some appointments beforehand.
 (Want to learn more?
 Check his web site, here).

 Long story short?
 All trainers are certified but certifications are not everything.
 Experience is the real key to finding just the right trainer for you.
 What has the trainer done thus far?
 What has brought them to this point?
 How does their experience mesh with your unique goals and needs?